insightlake/OpenCV/README.md

     pip install opencv-python

-if any error related to skbuild occues use following commands skbuild is for Scikit-build.
+if any error related to skbuild occurs use following commands skbuild is for Scikit-build.

 Install it using pip: